Look! It’s a clean sewing room!

 I put a lot of thought into my decluttering this time and I was far more successful than I’ve ever been before.
-I’ll be sharing some of the details of that with you in a blog post soon.
-But for now, I’m (finally!) going to share photos of my studio, followed the rest of the week with more specific posts about how I tackle some of the most common craft-supply storage issues.
+I wrote a post about how to declutter a craft room here – and you can see some scary before photos. 🙂 But for now, I’m (finally!) going to share photos of my clean sewing room, followed the rest of the week with more specific posts about how I tackle some of the most common craft-supply storage issues.

 First up is a bird’s-eye view of my space.

 I took this photo from the top of the stairs to my husband’s office, which overlooks my studio.
 He writes children’s books and also works from home.
 It’s nice having our spaces adjacent so we can holler back and forth at each other throughout the day.

 I love my space!
 It has lots of windows and terrific natural light.
 Please ignore the fact that none of those windows have trim yet.
 It will happen someday, but the fact that it took me five years to remove all the factory stickers from the windows might be an indicator of something. . .

 I’m going to start my tour at the ironing board (the purple bit at the right of the photo) and take you counterclockwise around the room.
 But first – look up!